 - Complete and submit the VISA Information form to CCS if you are an international applicant.

-- If you are planning to stay on-campus, complete the Housing/Meal Plan form. (summers only) For more information, see Summer Housing/Meals.
+- If you are planning to stay on-campus, you may apply online (summers only).
+For more information, see Summer Housing/Meals.

 - Full payment, or authorization for payment (signed tuition waiver, VR Authorization, or Purchase Order) is required to complete your application.

 - Eligible Gallaudet employees should complete an application and submit it with an approved tuition waiver form to email@example.com or bring it to Kendall Hall 104.

 - To apply for an academic accommodation, please go to Office for Students with Disabilities (OSWD).

 For information or to register, please visit Summer Youth Camps

 A regular status staff employee must satisfactorily complete the initial probationary period before the employee or eligible family member may enroll in the course for which tuition waiver is being requested.
 (This requirement does not apply to sign language classes for employees.)
 A regular status faculty member or teacher may enroll and apply for tuition waiver following the effective date of employment.
 Part-time employees and their family members are eligible to apply for tuition waiver for one course per semester only.

 Employees and their eligible family members who have tuition waived are not eligible for University sponsored financial aid programs designed to supplement tuition and lab fees.

 Applicants must satisfy the admissions requirements and adhere to all registration guidelines.
 Registration officials within the University determine the availability of space within the class following admission of tuition-paying students.